He might surprise you

 After completing his internship at Cook County Hospital in Chicago, in 1879 Dr. Park began teaching at the Women’s Medical College of Chicago and later at the medical school at Northwestern University.
 The following year, he married Martha Durkee; together they would have two children — Roswell III, born in 1888, and Julian, born in 1890.

 In 1882 Dr. Park resigned his teaching positions and traveled to Europe to study at prominent medical and research facilities in Berlin, Vienna, and Prague.
-After returning to the States, in 1883 he accepted an offer to become chairman of the Medical Department at the University of Buffalo.
-Soon afterward he took on a second role as chief surgeon of Buffalo General Hospital.
+After returning to the States, in 1883 he accepted an offer to become chair of the departments of surgery at the University of Buffalo Medical School and Buffalo General Hospital.

 Charles Stockton, MD, one of his colleagues at the UB Medical School, observed that Dr. Park arrived in Buffalo at a time of great promise in the field of medicine: “It was the transitional period from old to new concepts in pathology, at the threshold of modern surgery.
 He re-educated the local medical profession and advanced greatly the reputation of the medical school.”